Elements of the immune system: cytokines and co.

 1.2.4.
 Chemokines

 Chemokines are released by various cells in response to bacteria or viruses.
 They can chemically direct leukocytes (chemoattractants).
 There are 4 groups: CC, CXC.
-C3 and C. For a comprehensive listing, see Wikipedia.3.
-Many chemokines have multiple names.
+C3 and C. A comprehensive list can be found on Wikipedia.3.
+Many chemokines have several names.
 IL-8 is another name for CXC-8.

 1.3.
 Differentiation according to TH-1 and TH-2 affiliation